 The telescoping construction of these poles allows its user to easily adjust the range, from 27” to 55”.
 The model’s robust flick locks, on the other hand, firmly hold the pole’s sections together.
 They are both reliable and very easy to use, even when you’re wearing gloves on your hands.

-One of the best things about these poles is that they’re equipped with cork grips.
+One of the best things about Black Diamond Trail Ergo poles is that they’re equipped with cork grips.
 While these may seem less durable than the grips manufactured from other materials, they provide a fantastic grip while at the same time managing moisture.
 Also, keep in mind that a cork grip typically molds to the user’s hands over time.

 Another great thing about the cork grips found on these poles is that they sport a 15° angled design.
 In other words, they feel exceptionally natural in hands and don’t create as much stress on the user’s arm joints and wrists.
 Another feature you’re bound to like is the presence of wrist straps, both of which reduce the stress on the user’s joints even further.